 Volley is a cone AoE ability that deals physical damage and applies Frost Shot.
 The cooldown lowers significantly with level along with a minor damage increase.
 The arrows of this ability can only deal damage once to a target, but can hit a target multiple times, so a large target such as Cho’Gath can block Volley for his teammates.
 This should be maxed first.

 Hawkshot is an ability to reveals parts of the map despite fog of war.
 It should be maxed last since the cooldown reduction is not significant.
-It has a travel time unlike Scrying Orb, but reveals everything along the way temporarily, and has global range.
+It does have a travel time as it traverses the map, but reveals everything along the way temporarily, and has global range.
 When using Hawkshot, aim to cover the whole map unless you need lingering vision of a certain area, such as when identifying key locations in the jungle to grant vision and thus knowledge of the enemy jungler’s route - this information can prevent lanes from being ganked and save lives.
+It is important to grab Hawkshot 2nd as Ashe is extremely vulnerable pre-6 and a likely target for ganks.

 Enchanted Crystal Arrow